Large-volume subcutaneous injections

 Biologics are revolutionizing the treatment landscape for many serious diseases, including cancer, metabolic disorders, cardiovascular conditions, genetic disorders, and immunological diseases.
 With over 6,200 drugs in development, 80% of which are biologics, the future of healthcare is set for significant advancements (source: Globaldata, May 2024).
 However, the administration of these complex medications presents unique challenges.

-Traditionally, biologics are administered via intravenous (IV) or subcutaneous (SQ) routes in a hospital or doctor’s office.
-IV administration quickly achieves therapeutic levels in the bloodstream but is often associated with high healthcare costs, time-consuming procedures, and the need for trained medical professionals.
+Traditionally, biologics have been administered via intravenous (IV) or subcutaneous (SC) routes in a hospital or doctor’s office.
+IV administration quickly achieves therapeutic levels in the bloodstream but is associated with high healthcare costs, time-consuming procedures, and the need for trained medical professionals.
+This creates a substantial burden on patients and healthcare systems, particularly for long-term and frequent treatments.
+With an aging population and an increase in chronic conditions, the financial impact on healthcare resources becomes even more significant.

 Subcutaneous injections offer a more patient-friendly alternative.
 Devices such as pens, autoinjectors, on-body devices, and infusion systems empower patients to self-administer medications for chronic conditions such as diabetes and rheumatoid arthritis at home.
 This approach improves patient adherence and reduces the overall treatment burden on caregivers and healthcare systems.

-As biologic drugs evolve, the potential for self-administration increases, enhancing patient experience and adherence.
-However, subcutaneous delivery using pens, autoinjectors, on-body delivery systems, or infusion pumps faces challenges, particularly with high-viscosity or large-volume biologics, which must be addressed for patients to fully benefit from SQ administration.
+As technology evolves, the potential for self-administration increases, enhancing patient experience and adherence.
+However, subcutaneous delivery using pens, autoinjectors, on-body delivery systems, or infusion pumps faces challenges, particularly with high-viscosity or large-volume biologics, which must be addressed to fully benefit from SC administration.

 Biologics filling operations with ready-to-use containers